Installation¶

 To run NEBULA, you can use the following command line:

-python app/main.py [PARAMS]
+(nebula-dfl) user@host:~$ python app/main.py

-python app/main.py --help
+(nebula-dfl) user@host:~$ python app/main.py --help

-python app/main.py --webport [PORT]
+(nebula-dfl) user@host:~$ python app/main.py --webport [PORT]

-To change the default port of the statistics endpoint, you can use the following command line:
+and the default port of the statistics endpoint:

-python app/main.py --statsport [PORT]
+(nebula-dfl) user@host:~$ python app/main.py --statsport [PORT]

-You can login with the following credentials:
+You can log in with the default credentials:

 - User: admin